-We borrow against a substantial portion of the market value of our mortgage-backed securities and use the borrowed funds to acquire additional investment assets.
+We borrow against a substantial portion of the market value of our MBS and use the borrowed funds to acquire additional investment assets.
 Our operating policies allow us to generally maintain an assets-to-equity ratio of less than 11 to 1.
-The use of borrowing, or "leverage," to finance our mortgage-backed securities and other assets involves a number of risks, including the following:
+The use of borrowing, or "leverage," to finance our MBS and other assets involves a number of risks, including the following:

-If we are unable to renew our borrowings at favorable rates, it may force us to sell assets and our profitability may be adversely affected.
+force us to sell assets and our profitability may be adversely affected.

-Since we rely primarily on short-term borrowings, such as repurchase agreements, to finance our mortgage-backed securities, our ability to achieve our investment objectives depends on our ability to borrow money in sufficient amounts and on favorable terms and on our ability to renew or replace maturing short-term borrowings on a continuous basis.
+Since we rely primarily on short-term borrowings, such as repurchase agreements, to finance our MBS, our ability to achieve our investment objectives depends on our ability to borrow money in sufficient amounts and on favorable terms and on our ability to renew or replace maturing short-term borrowings on a continuous basis.
 If we are not able to renew or replace maturing borrowings, we would be forced to sell some of our assets under possibly adverse market conditions, which may adversely affect our profitability.

-A decline in the market value of our assets may result in margin calls that may force us to sell assets under adverse market conditions.
+o A decline in the market value of our assets may result in margin calls that may force us to sell assets under adverse market conditions.

-As interest rates rise, the market value of interest-bearing assets, such as mortgage-backed securities, will decline.
-A decline in the market value of our mortgage-backed securities may result in our lenders initiating margin calls that require us to pledge additional collateral to re-establish the ratio of the value of the collateral to the amount of our borrowings.
+As interest rates rise, the market value of interest-bearing assets, such as MBS, will decline.
+A decline in the market value of our MBS may result in our lenders initiating margin calls that require us to pledge additional collateral to re-establish the ratio of the value of the collateral to the amount of our borrowings.
 If we are unable to satisfy margin calls, our lenders may foreclose on our collateral.
-This could force us to sell our mortgage-backed securities under adverse market conditions.
+This could force us to sell our MBS under adverse market conditions.

-Our use of repurchase agreements to borrow money may give our lenders greater rights in the event of bankruptcy.
+o Our use of repurchase agreements to borrow money may give our lenders greater rights in the event of bankruptcy.